Utilization of rheumatoid arthritis medications (Q14-01)

 How was the study conducted?

-CNODES undertook a retrospective cohort study using administrative health databases with 20,221 new users of bDMARDs from 5 Canadian provinces (Alberta, Manitoba, Ontario, Quebec and Sakstachewan) as well as the US IBM® MarketScan® Databases (MScan) between Jan 1, 2007 and March 30, 2014.
-Exposure to concomitant csDMARD was compared to non-csDMARD exposure.
-The outcomes were discontinuation of bDMARD therapy, switching of bDMARDs, and percentage change in dose of bDMARD compared to the initial dose.
-Hazard ratios (HR) and 95% confidence intervals (CI) were estimated and pooled across sites using meta-analysis.
-The change in dosage was analyzed using linear regression.
+• We undertook a retrospective cohort study using administrative health databases with 20,221 new users of bDMARDs from 5 Canadian provinces (Alberta, Manitoba, Ontario, Quebec and Saskatchewan) as well as the US IBM® MarketScan® Databases (MScan) between Jan 1, 2007 and March 30, 2014.

 What did the study find?